openhab/openhab-addons/bundles/org.openhab.binding.myuplink/README.md

 ## Discovery

-Auto-discovery is supported and will discover all heatpumps within an account and also detect the specific channels supported by the model.
+When the `account` bridge is setup, the binding will discover all heatpumps within that account and also detect the specific channels supported by the model.

 ## Bridge Configuration